People's Police (China): State Security Police

 The State Security Police are responsible for intelligence collection and analysis, counter-espionage, political security, and also partially participate in domestic security affairs.

 These officers operate under the MSS.
 They generally perform secret police duties and help maintain social stability and preserve the power of the ruling Chinese Communist Party.

-They should not be confused with the 1st Bureau of the MPS (described above in the Public Security Police section), despite sometimes similar duties and overlapping missions.
+They should not be confused with the political security police (which belong to public security organs), despite sometimes similar duties and overlapping missions.